Euler simulation of interacting particle systems and McKean-Vlasov SDEs with fully superlinear growth drifts in space and interaction: The split-step method for MV-SDEs and interacting particle systems

 In the last second step we changed the order of summation and used that $f$ is odd.

 \end{remark}

-\textbf{Propagation of chaos (PoC).} In order to show that the particle approximation \eqref{Eq:MV-SDE Propagation} is of effective use to approximate the MV-SDE \eqref{Eq:General MVSDE}, we provide a pathwise propagation of chaos result (convergence as the number of particles increases).
+\textbf{Propagation of chaos (PoC).} In order to show that the particle approximation \eqref{Eq:MV-SDE Propagation} is of effective use to approximate the MV-SDE \eqref{Eq:General MVSDE}, we provide a pathwise propagation of chaos result (convergence as the number of particles increases and with rate).
 We introduce the auxiliary system of non interacting particles